PARLOR PALM

 AVOID HARSH, DIRECT SUN

-A Parlor Palm is considered pretty easy-going when it comes to sunlight.
+A parlor palm plant is considered pretty easy-going when it comes to sunlight.
 Although it thrives in indirect sunlight, this houseplant can also survive in low light areas.

 Just keep an eye out for leggy stems and consider relocating it to a brighter spot if you do!